YouthTree/big-help-mob/README.md

 On the Big Help Mob team?
 Deployment should be a simple matter of:

 1. `cap production deploy` - Deploy from `master` to the production server, http://bighelpmob.org/
-2. `cap deploy` - Deploy from `development` to the staging server, http://staging.bighelpmob.org/
+2. `cap deploy` - Deploy from `develop` to the staging server, http://staging.bighelpmob.org/

 For more access details, please contact the other members of the team.